About Chinook Rafting

 Meet Our Team

-Originally from the UK, Chris is at home on rivers worldwide having kayaked and rafted for over 20 years in places like the UK, France, Italy, Norway, Argentina, USA, Canada, Chile, New Zealand, Nepal, India & Zambia.
-He is a rafting examiner for the BC and AB River Outfitters Association, a certified kayaking instructor, a Swiftwater & Ice Rescue Technical Instructor for Rescue 3 International, and is an Emergency Medical and Advanced Wilderness First Responder.
+Originally from the UK, Chris is at home on rivers worldwide having kayaked and rafted for over 20 years in the UK, France, Austria, Italy, Norway, Argentina, USA, Canada, Chile, New Zealand, Nepal, India & Zambia.
+He is a rafting examiner for the British Columbia and Alberta River Outfitters Association, a certified kayaking instructor, a Swiftwater & Ice Rescue Technical Instructor for Rescue 3 International, and is an Emergency Medical and Advanced Wilderness First Responder.
 Chris also has a strong background in rope rescue and has worked for the Industrial Rope Access Trade Association.
+In his spare time Chris is a Volunteer Fire Fighter with the Banff Fire Department.
 Chris brings a wealth of experience, skill and charisma to our team.
 Asked how his rafting career began, “I suppose it all started when I was 10 years old.
 My local Scout Group had just bought six new kayaks, so I started testing them out on a nearby river.
 After a year of weekly kayaking lessons my dad bought me my first kayak, and before I knew it I was becoming hooked.
 My desire to combine both my passion for kayaking with my love for travelling eventually led me to train as a Whitewater Raft Guide.”

 During his time studying mechanical engineering, Richard took every opportunity to sneak off and play in the water.
-Summers were spent guiding in beautiful Slovenia with rafting, kayaking and hydro speeding on the Soca river and also heaps of canyoning and caving.
-Expeditions, work and randomness brought him to Canada, La Reunion, Madeira, Turkey, Italy, Sri Lanka, Azorres, New Zealand and other pearls.
-With a total of 13 years experience in outdoor tourism, he's now a full time guide chasing the endless summer.
-When he's not around the flowing waters outside, it is highly likely you can find him making laps in the swimming pool, counting chocolate chips in cookies, welding some steel together or staring hopefully at ice cream.
-His favourite quote: "Njom njom njom njom" - Cookie Monster.
+Summers were spent guiding in beautiful Slovenia with rafting on the Soca river and also heaps of canyoning and caving.
+Expeditions, work and randomness brought him to Canada, La Reunion, Italy, Sri Lanka, Azores, New Zealand, Honduras and other gems.
+With a total of 14 years experience in outdoor tourism, he's now a full time guide chasing the endless summer.
+With some accidental snowy stops along the way, he claims that summer is a state of mind.
+When he's not around the flowing waters outside, it is highly likely you can find him making laps in the swimming pool, welding some steel together or day dreaming about ice cream, pizza or cookies in no particular order.
+His all-time favourite quote: "Njom njom njom njom" - Cookie Monster.

 From Australia, I started working in the outdoors in 2013 as a bushwalking, rock climbing, & rafting guide!
 Leading 10 day expeditions all around Australia, I discovered that my passion for the wild rivers surpassed my other hobbies and I have since raft guided on the Snowy, Murrumbidgee and Barron Rivers.
 If I’m not out paddling I’ll be out surfing , climbing, or doing pretty much anything to stay outside.